-- f.
-Position the jacks or lifting devices under the axle, as close to the outer end as possible.

-Use care to avoid placement that will cause contact and damage to other components such as brake chambers, cam shafts, U-bolts, and slack adjusters. - g.
+- Position the jacks or lifting devices under the axle, as close to the outer end as possible.
+Use care to avoid placement that will cause contact and damage to other components such as brake chambers, cam shafts, and slack adjusters. - g.
 Before the weight is lifted off, break all 10 lug nuts loose.

-- h.
-Raise the trailer at a slow, steady rate until the tires to be removed are off the ground.
-If using two lifting devices, raise both sides of the trailer evenly to avoid leaning and tipping. - Position trailer supports under trailer frame or axle to prevent unexpected lowering of the trailer. - Clean and lube protruding lug nuts, and remove.
-Remove tire using adequate lifting device. - k.
-After both wheels are removed, clean the hub and studs to remove dirt or rust.
+- Raise the trailer at a slow, steady rate until the tires to be removed are off the ground.
+If using two lifting devices, raise both sides of the trailer evenly to avoid leaning and tipping. - i.
+Position trailer supports under trailer frame or axle to prevent unexpected lowering of the trailer. - j.
+Clean and lube protruding lug nuts, and remove.
+Remove tire using adequate lifting device. - After both wheels are removed, clean the hub and studs to remove dirt or rust.
 Visually inspect the threads on the studs for damage.
-Ensure the brake drum remains firmly and properly seated on the hub. - I. Lubricate the piloting pads with a light motor oil or penetrating oil. - m.
-Install the replacement tire/wheels. - Torque the securing nuts to the 50 ft-lb value specified in the decal shown in Figure 41, to snug the wheels in place. - o.
-Remove trailer supports. - p.
-Lower trailer to the ground at a slow, steady rate.
+Ensure the brake drum remains firmly and properly seated on the hub. - I. Lubricate the piloting pads with a light motor oil or penetrating oil. - Install the replacement tire/wheels.
+Refer to Section 5.7.1 of the Owner's Manual for specific instructions for hub piloted wheels. - n.
+Torque the securing nuts to the 50 ft-lb value specified in the decal shown in Figure 49, to snug the wheels in place. - o.
+Remove trailer supports. - Lower trailer to the ground at a slow, steady rate.
 If two lifting devices are used, lower both sides evenly to avoid leaning and tipping. - q.
-Final torque the securing nuts to 475 Ft-lb following the sequence on the decal in Figure 41. - Remove lifting devices and check wheel nuts to ensure they are torqued to the specified values. - s.
+Final torque the securing nuts to 475 ft-lb following the sequence on the decal in Figure 49. - Remove lifting devices and check wheel nuts to ensure they are torqued to the specified values. - s.
 Remove blocks from wheels.

-Do Not attempt to lift a loaded trailer with a single lifting device located at the center of an axle.
+Do not attempt to lift a loaded trailer with a single lifting device located at the center of an axle.